Theories of Truth

-Theories of Truth tackles one of the most difficult areas in philosophy.
-It surveys all of the major theories of truth, presenting the crux of the issues involved at a level accessible to nonexperts yet in a manner sufficiently detailed and original to be of value to professional scholars.
-Included are discussions of such theories as the correspondence, coherence, pragmatic, semantic, performative, redundancy, appraisal, and truth-as-justification theories.
-Also covered are the liar paardox, three-valued logic, Field's critique of Tarski, satisfaction, and recursion, as well as how the theories of justification, properly understood, differ from theories of truth.
+Theories of Truth provides a clear, critical introduction to one of the most difficult areas of philosophy.
+It surveys all of the major philosophical theories of truth, presenting the crux of the issues involved at a level accessible to nonexperts yet in a manner sufficiently detailed and original to be of value to professional scholars.
+Kirkham's systematic treatment and meticulous explanations of terminology ensure that readers will come away from this book with a comprehensive general understanding of one of philosophy's thorniest set of topics.

 Kirkham's book is a superb introduction to the metaphysics and semantics of truth.
 Kirkham also makes a important original contribution to the subject by insisting that we keep track of the purposes to which a theory of truth is to be put.
 This is one introductory book that will be of as much interest to specialists as to beginning students.

 Associate Professor, Department of Philosophy, University of Illinois at Urbana-Champaign